Russell Canadian Active Manager Report Highlights

 Russell Investments (Russell) is a global asset manager and one of only a few firms that offers actively managed multi-asset portfolios and services that include advice, investments and implementation.
 Working with institutional investors, financial advisors and individuals, Russell's core capabilities extend across capital market insights, manager research, portfolio construction, portfolio implementation and indexes.

-Russell has approximately $163 billion in assets under management (as of 12/31/2012) and works with more than 2,500 institutional clients, independent distribution partners and individual investors globally.
-As a consultant to some of the largest pools of capital in the world, Russell has $2.6 trillion in assets under advisement (as of 12/31/2012).
+Russell has about C$157 billion in assets under management (as of 9/30/2012) and works with 2,400 institutional client and more than 580 independent distribution partners globally.
+As a consultant to some of the largest pools of capital in the world, Russell has $2.4 trillion in assets under advisement (as of 12/31/11).
 It has four decades of experience researching and selecting investment managers and meets annually with more than 2,200 managers around the world.
-Russell traded more than $1.4 trillion in 2012 through its implementation services business.
-Russell also calculates approximately 700,000 benchmarks daily covering 98% of the investable market globally, which includes more than 80 countries and more than 10,000 securities.
+Russell traded more than $1.5 trillion in 2011 through its implementation services business.
+Russell also calculates approximately 700,000 benchmarks daily covering 98% of the investable market globally, 85 countries and more than 10,000 securities.
 Approximately $3.9 trillion in assets are benchmarked to the Russell Indexes.

-Headquartered in Seattle, Washington, Russell operates globally, including through its offices in Seattle, New York, London, Paris, Amsterdam, Sydney, Melbourne, Auckland, Singapore, Seoul, Tokyo, Toronto, Chicago, San Diego, Milwaukee and Edinburgh.
+Russell is headquartered in Seattle, Washington, USA, and has offices around the world including Amsterdam, Auckland, Beijing, Chicago, Frankfurt, London, Melbourne, Milan, New York, Paris, Seoul, Singapore, Sydney, Tokyo and Toronto.
 For more information about how Russell helps to improve financial security for people, visit www.russell.com or follow @Russell_News.

 Nothing in this publication is intended to constitute legal, tax securities or investment advice, nor an opinion regarding the appropriateness of any investment, nor a solicitation of any type.
 This is a publication of Russell Investments Canada Limited and has been prepared solely for information purposes.
 It is made available on an "as is" basis.
 Russell Investments Canada Limited does not make any warranty or representation regarding the information.